sidshank/CryptoCoinPrice/README.md

 # Cryptocurrency coin price display

+🚫 I am no longer maintaining this demo app I built a while ago, and have chosen to archive this repository 🚫

 ## About

 This is an app to display the  average price over time for two cryptocurrency pairs, ETH/BTC and EOS/BTC.
 The app provides a frontend that allows users to switch between the two pairs.
 When a certain symbol (pair) is selected, a websocket is opened to a 1-minute candlestick update stream on that symbol.
 The websocket is opened on the server, which then streams this data back to the client to chart.